thomashigginbotham/project-manager/README.md

-# ProjectManager
+# Project Manager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.
+This project is part of a tutorial series on using Angular with Firebase.

+For more information, see Part 1 of the series on [Experis Spark](http://experisspark.com/2017/10/06/building-web-app-angular-4-firebase/).

 ## Development server